Driving under the influence: Drug Evaluation and Classification program

-In the US, field sobriety tests are voluntary; however, some states mandate commercial drivers accept preliminary breath tests (PBT).

-Preliminary Breath Test (PBT) or Preliminary Alcohol Screening test (PAS)

-The Preliminary Breath Test (PBT) or Preliminary Alcohol Screening test (PAS) is sometimes categorized as part of field sobriety testing, although it is not part of the series of performance tests.
-The PBT (or PAS) uses a portable breath tester.
-While the tester provides numerical blood alcohol content (BAC) readings, its primary use is for screening and establishing probable cause for arrest, to invoke the implied consent requirements.
-In US law, this is necessary to sustain a conviction based on evidential testing (or implied consent refusal).
-Regardless of the terminology, in order to sustain a conviction based on evidential tests, probable cause must be shown (or the suspect must volunteer to take the evidential test without implied consent requirements being invoked).

-Refusal to take a preliminary breath test (PBT) in Michigan subjects a non-commercial driver to a "civil infraction" penalty, with no violation "points", but is not considered to be a refusal under the general "implied consent" law.
-In some states, the state may present evidence of refusal to take a field sobriety test in court, although this is of questionable probative value in a drunk driving prosecution.

-Different requirements apply in many states to drivers under DUI probation, in which case participation in a preliminary breath test (PBT) may be a condition of probation.
-Some US states, notably California, have statutes on the books penalizing PBT refusal for drivers under 21; however, the Constitutionality of those statutes has not been tested.
-(As a practical matter, most criminal lawyers advise not engaging in discussion or "justifying" a refusal with the police.)

-Commercial drivers are subject to PBT testing in some US states as a "drug screening" requirement.

 Testing for cannabis

 U.S. states prohibit the operation of a motor vehicle while under the influence of drugs, including marijuana.
 For example, in Illinois it is illegal to operate a motor vehicle with a THC level of 5 nanograms or more per milliliter of whole blood or 10 nanograms or more per milliliter of other bodily substances.
 Under that law, an individual can be arrested for driving under influence of cannabis at any THC level, including under the per se legal limits if an Officer believes the individual is impaired by cannabis.

 It can be important to perform testing soon after a traffic stop, as THC plasma levels decline significantly after the passage of one or two hours.
 A number of companies are developing roadside THC breathalyzers that may be used by the police to help identify drivers impaired by the use of marijuana.
 Some nations use saliva swabs to test for THC levels at roadside, but questions remain about the reliability of saliva testing.